SahibAhmad/FlightsAndSearchService/README.md

 # Create Tables

-- `npx seqeulize model:generate --name City --attributes name:String`  -> this will create model named City.js which will have structure of our table and migration file which will be helpful to make changes and help in somewhat version controll of our database changes
+- `npx seqeulize model:generate --name City --attributes name:String`  -> this will create model named City.js which will have structure of our table and migration file which will be helpful to make changes and help in somewhat version controll of our database changes , it will also create a migration file

 - `npx sequelize db:migrate` -> apply all migrations(sync database with all the changes made)